WORK

 — Coordinated MEL across institutional partners — aligning reporting standards and synthesizing findings across organizations

-— Established a continuous learning approach — using monitoring data collaboratively with program teams to identify emerging issues, recognize progress, and make course corrections before problems escalated
+— Established a continuous learning approach — using monitoring data collaboratively with program teams to identify emerging issues, recognize progress, and make course corrections when needed

 — PHI had reliable, detailed MEL systems and proposal-ready performance frameworks across its global health workforce portfolio

-— Funders received consistent, high-quality reporting with early visibility into evolving program situations
+— Funders received consistent, high-quality reporting with no surprises, as any issues were addressed early and transparently

 — Program teams developed a genuine culture of data use — treating monitoring as a collaborative learning tool rather than a reporting burden